 Matthew 22:36-40, ESV

 The core principle of God’s law is love to God and love to mankind.
-But how could Jesus enforce this?
+How could Jesus enforce such a law?
 Genuine love can only exist where there is free will.
-It is impossible to enforce love, because love involves the heart and emotions, which are not externally controlled.
-If the permeating principle of the law of God had been submission to God rather than love, God’s purpose could indeed be fulfilled through the use of legislation.
-People would then submit to God out of fear.
-Jesus might then have employed secular power to compel people to obey God.
+It is impossible to enforce love, because love involves the heart and emotions, which are not externally controlled or forced.
+If the permeating principle of the law of God had been submission to God rather than love, God’s purpose could indeed be fulfilled through the use of legislation and force.
+Many people would then submit to God out of fear, not out of love.
+If the law demanded submission rather than love, Jesus might have employed secular power (militaries, punishment, legislation) to compel people to obey God.
 But people would serve God out of the slavery of fear, not out of the freedom of love.
 God’s service would be insincere, selfishly motivated and fundamentally unspiritual and unloving.

-If Jesus accepted secular political kingship—if He condoned the use of force and violence to forward His message—He would lose His power to fully heal and save the human heart.
+If Jesus accepted secular political kingship—if He employed force, sanctions and violence to forward His message—He would lose His power to save the whole human being.

 Jesus said: “God is spirit, and those who worship him must worship in spirit and truth” (John 4:24, ESV).
-God is a free-will, spiritual (i.e. personal) being.
+God is a free-will, spiritual being.
 Humans were created in God’s image as free-will, spiritual beings.
-He can therefore accept nothing less than free-will, spiritual worship from us, which is worship that includes our whole inward being—our thoughts, feelings, and our free will.
-We are created in God’s image as personal, free-moral agents, meaning that our will and feelings cannot be forced.
-God has given us the right and freedom to choose who and what we will serve.
+God does not want our forced, external worship; He wants our love, which is worship that includes our spirit—our thoughts, feelings, and our free will.
+God has given us the freedom to choose.
 Therefore, He will never take away or infringe on this right, forcing people to accept His rule.
-If He did not desire our voluntary service but blind obedience, He would not have given us free will.
-These fundamental truths are undermined as soon as Christianity takes hold of secular political power and the employment of force.
+These fundamental truths are undermined when Christianity takes hold of secular political power and the employment of force.

 God’s sovereignty over worldly authorities.
 Christians holding onto secular political power sometimes justify their course by the following passage written by the apostle Paul to the Christians in ancient Rome: